 Targets: Frequently Asked Questions

-The federal parliament has passed new laws which require large employers with 500 or more employees to select 3 gender equality targets, from a menu of numeric and action-oriented targets.
-At least one target must be numeric.
+New legislation requires employers with 500 or more employees to select and commit to achieving 3 gender equality targets from a menu of numeric and action-oriented targets.

-Employers have 3 years to achieve or make progress on the targets.
+Employers then have 3 years to meet or demonstrate improvement on their selected targets.

 Why has the law been changed?

-WGEA data indicates that even when employers are aware that they have a significant gender pay gap, many do not take action to close the gap.
+WGEA data indicates that even when employers are aware they have a significant gender pay gap, many do not take action to close it.

-Targets are a mechanism to set an expectation for all large employers that they must consider gender equality a business priority and take action to make sure their employees are having equitable experiences in the workplace.
+The legislative changes require all large employers to consider gender equality a business priority and take action to make sure their employees have an equitable experience.

 Who is impacted?